 Our Saturday windsurfing sessions introduce juniors from 9 years old to the sport, with opportunities to progress to racing for those that are keen.
 We have a range of boards and rigs suitable for juniors in various wind conditions.
 These include the club’s Bic Techno boards – the national and international junior race board.

 We are home to the highly successful Glossop Gladiators T15 team.
 RYA Team15 offers young people two opportunities; to be part of club sessions, and to participate in the Interclub events where your team of up to 15 people aged 16 and under goes head-to-head with other teams in the region to decide an overall regional champion.

-We actively encourage our juniors, and their parents, to become competent powerboat drivers and help us man the safety boats that are an essential part of ensuring safe sailing sessions.
-Most young people need no encouragement and enthusiastically take up the challenge!
+We actively encourage our juniors, and their parents, to become competent powerboat drivers and help us man the safety boats that are an essential part of ensuring safe water-sports sessions.

 Junior boats we sail

 The Optimist is the original safe and stable flat-bottomed, sprit-sail dinghy, or more popularly “the bathtub that breeds the best young sailors”.
 The Optimist holds two youngsters from 8 years old for training, and is raced competitively single-handed.
 70% of medal winning Olympic helms started as Optimist sailors.

 The Topper is perfect for beginners and youngsters from age 12 to teens because it is robust, simple to rig, and can be reefed in strong winds, inspiring confidence in young novice sailors.
 Durability and popularity mean that there is a large second-hand market.